0x4meliorate/toxnet/README.md

 ### Debian

+#### Server
 * `sudo apt install libsodium-dev libtoxcore-dev golang -y`
 * `go get github.com/TokTok/go-toxcore-c`
+* Download [qTox](https://qtox.github.io/) and place your Tox ID (from qTox) into "server.go" in the "admins" array on line 15.
 * `go run server.go`
+* Upon starting the C2, this will present a "TOX-ID", add this Tox ID using qTox.
+* Once the server has accepted the incoming friend request and establishes a connection, send "help" as a message to the server.
+* This will send instructions on how to use Toxnet.

+##### Client
-* You will then see the "TOX-ID" and "PUB-KEY" under the Toxnet banner.
+* Get the "TOX-ID" and "PUB-KEY" under the Toxnet banner on the server.
-* Edit client.c and put the "TOX-ID" and "PUB-KEY" in client.c.
+* Edit client.c and change `c2id = "TOX-ID"` and `c2pub="PUB-KEY"`).
+* Then compile using the command below.
 * `gcc -o client client.c -I tox/include -I deps/file2str -lpthread -Bstatic /usr/lib/x86_64-linux-gnu/libtoxcore.a /usr/lib/x86_64-linux-gnu/libsodium.a -lrt -Bdynamic -lc -lm -lgcc -ldl -pthread`

 ### Windows